RobertAnthonyDevelopment/markdowneditor/README.md

 ## Overview

 This is a simple graphical Markdown Reader/Editor built using Python's `tkinter` library.
 The application allows users to write Markdown, convert it into HTML, and view the rendered HTML in real-time.
-Users can also open and save files, making this a useful tool for Markdown-based content creation.

 ## Features